Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon: Introduction

-where for a composition $\eta=(\eta_1,\dots,\eta_r)$ of $n$ and $\binom{n}{k}_q$ the $q$-binomial coefficient. \end{Atheorem} Theorem~\ref{MacMahonA} is a refined version of Theorem~\ref{MacMahonFormula} which provides a detailed description of the $q$-analogue of the Ehrhart series.
-In the special case where $\eta = (1,\dots,1)$ and $q=1$, we obtain (\ref{MacMahonFormulaCube}), thus the Eulerian polynomial on the left hand side and the Ehrhart series of products of one-dimensional simplices, i.e.\ of the cube, on the right hand side.
-Since $S_n$ is a Coxeter group of type~$\mathsf{A}$, we refer to (\ref{MacMahonFormula}) as MacMahon's formula of type~$\mathsf{A}$.
-Summing up, the type-$\mathsf{A}$ descent polynomials corresponds to simplices.\\ Naively, the natural extension to a type-$\mathsf{B}$ descent polynomial (viz.\ on $B_n$ or more general on its generalisation $B_{\eta}$, the set of signed multiset permutations) would proceed on the polytope side, such that we count (weighted) lattice points in cross polytopes, which can be seen as signed analogues of simplices.
-Our main result verifies this relationship and further proves a refinement of this type-$\mathsf{B}$ extension which we therefore call MacMahon's formula of type~$\mathsf{B}$: For this reason we give new definitions of the statistics major index and descent on the set of signed multiset permutations --- and therefore define a new generalisation of the Eulerian numbers of type~$\mathsf{B}$ --- and construct weight functions on the integer points in products of cross polytopes.
-Our main results generalises (\ref{MacMahonFormulaCube}) in all three directions mentioned above at the same time: \begin{Btheorem}[MacMahon's formula of type~$\mathsf{B}$] The joint distribution of the major index and descent over the set of signed multiset permutations can be interpreted as the numerator of a $q$-analogue of the Ehrhart series of products of cross polytopes, i.e.\
+where $\eta=(\eta_1,\dots,\eta_r)$ is a composition of $n$ and $\binom{n}{k}_q$ the $q$-binomial coefficient, is the numerator of a $q$-analogue of the Ehrhart series of products of standard simplices. \end{Atheorem} Theorem~\ref{MacMahonA} is a refined version of \eqref{MacMahonFormula} which provides a detailed description of the $q$-analogue of the Ehrhart series.
+In the special case where $\eta = (1,\dots,1)$ and $q=1$, we obtain \eqref{MacMahonFormulaCube}, thus the Eulerian polynomial on the left hand side and the Ehrhart series of products of one-dimensional simplices, i.e.\ of the cube, on the right hand side.
+Since $S_n$ is a Coxeter group of type~$\mathsf{A}$, we refer to \eqref{MacMahonFormula} as MacMahon's formula of type~$\mathsf{A}$.
+Summing up, the type-$\mathsf{A}$ descent polynomials correspond to (standard) simplices.\\ The natural extension of \eqref{MacMahonFormula} to a type-$\mathsf{B}$ descent polynomial (viz.\ on $B_n$ or more general on its generalisation $B_{\eta}$, the set of signed multiset permutations) is via the polytope side.
+This is what we develop in the current paper.
+More precisely, we count (weighted) lattice points in cross polytopes, which can be seen as signed analogues of simplices.
+Our main result verifies this relationship and further proves a refinement of this type-$\mathsf{B}$ extension which we therefore call MacMahon's formula of type~$\mathsf{B}$: for this reason we give new definitions of the statistics major index and descent on the set of signed multiset permutations --- and therefore define a new generalisation of the Eulerian numbers of type~$\mathsf{B}$ --- and construct weight functions on the integer points in products of cross polytopes.
+Our main result extends \eqref{MacMahonFormulaCube} in all three directions mentioned above at the same time: \begin{Btheorem}[MacMahon's formula of type~$\mathsf{B}$] The generating polynomial of the joint distribution of the major index and descent statistic over the set of signed multiset permutations as in